unraid/docs/docs/unraid-os/manual/shares/network-access.md

 ## Share security

 Share security determines how a share enables user access.
-If you need, a share may request user credentials to allow read/write access, or may be publicly available.
+If you need, a share may request user credentials to allow access for read/write operations, read-only, or may be publicly available.

 For example, you may configure a `movies` share on your Unraid server to request a valid username and password, just to read data from that share.
 You can also make it public, which requires no user credentials.